 The newest pumpkin patch in Orange County is the Hana Field Patch in Costa Mesa.
 This patch is operated by the folks at Tanaka Farms and has an emphasis on their sunflower fields.

 There are acres of u-pick pumpkins to choose from and beautiful sunflowers that are ideal for family photos.

 Admission to this pumpkin patch is $10.
 This is a spot to find u-pick pumpkin (bring a wagon if you need help carrying it) as well as sunflowers.
 It is $15 for a souvenir cup that you can fill with 15 sunflowers.

 Just keep in mind that you will want to bring something to cut the sunflowers (such as garden clippers or a serated knife).

 Also included with admission is the play area, strawbale climbing mountain, and a barnyard exhibit with bunnies, chickens, and goats.
 Activity tickets ($2) can be used for Cow Train, Arts and Crafts, Root Shoot (shoots turnips), and a Pumpkin Cannon.

 This is sure to be one of the best pumpkin patches in Orange County for perfect family photos.
-It will be open Friday through Sunday from 10-6pm October 1st through Halloween.
+It will be open Saturdays and Sundays from 10-6pm September through Halloween.